bueltge/colorized-theme/readme.md

 * Colorized Dark for PhpStorm IDE

 ### Font

+With the change in January 2020, version 3.1.0 I use the Font Mono as default font and the Monospaced as fallback font.
+If you like Mono also to, download and install the font from the [Jetbrains page]([https://www.jetbrains.com/lp/mono/](https://www.jetbrains.com/lp/mono/).

 Colorized uses [Roboto Mono](https://fonts.google.com/specimen/Roboto+Mono) since Version 2.0.0 as main font and it's highly recommend to install it.
 But you can use your favorite font and the install of Roboto Mono is not necessary.